-Idle capacity expenses remained almost flat y-o-y amounting to US\$3.0 million for the FY2018.
+Idle capacity expenses slightly decreased y-o-y amounting to US\$2.6 million for the FY2019 as opposed to US\$3.0 million for the FY2018.
 Despite the difficult situation associated with military conflict and trade blockade the Company remains focused on business preservation and potential restoration.